ska-telescope/developer.skatelescope.org/src/explanation/policy-agent.rst

 Developer Workflow
 --------------------
-When applying a change a cluster with an active policy, the developer will be informed if there is a conflict.
+When applying a change in a cluster with an active policy, the developer will be informed if there is a conflict.

 Examples:

-- When applying a deployment which uses an unsigned image:
+- When applying a deployment that uses an unsigned image:

 .. code-block:: bash